JimiHlawe/NewsSiteProject/README.md

 ### Avatar Progression
 Users earn avatar levels (Bronze → Silver → Gold → Platinum → Diamond) based on their activity and engagement on the platform.

-## Contributing

-This is a personal project.
-If you'd like to contribute or have suggestions, please reach out to the repository owner.

-## License

-This project is private and not currently licensed for public use.

-## Contact

-For questions or issues, please contact the repository owner through GitHub.